kh4nh12/VietCheckMed/README.md

 ## 🚀 Project Overview

 VietCheckMed introduces a paradigm shift from traditional fact-checking to **Authorization-based Regulatory Compliance Checking**.
-It leverages an **Agentic RAG pipeline** to verify if medical advertisements on social media possess valid legal authorization according to Ministry of Health (MOH) and State Bank of Vietnam (SBV) regulations.
+It leverages an **Agentic RAG pipeline** to verify if medical advertisements on social media possess valid legal authorization according to Ministry of Health (MOH) regulations.

 ### Key Scientific Contributions: